 10 Ways to Improve Your Relationship This Summer

-And at the same time, summer can bring its own quiet stressors: more plans, less routine, travel, kids out school, and the subtle pressure to make it all feeling meaningful or “special.”
+And at the same time, summer can bring more and different stressors: more plans, less routine, travel, kids out school, and the subtle pressure to make it all feeling meaningful or “special.”

-If you’re wanting this summer to feel different in your relationship- not perfect, but more connected, more intentional- here are 10 therapist-informed ways to get there.
+If you’re wanting this summer to feel different in your relationship (not perfect, but more connected and more intentional) here are 10 therapist-informed ways to get there.

 1. Slow Down Enough to Actually Connect